IPL-UV/geospatial_examples/README.md

 this is not an exhaustive list and more complex examples con be present for particular languages.
-But every language should have at least examples for the following tasks, or at least we shoudl aim for it.
+But every language should have at least examples for the following tasks, or at least we should aim for it.
 If you think a task should be added to the following list please modify this README and send a pull request.

 (alphabetical order)

-- crop
-- plot
-- read
+- `crop` :  the action of producing a new dataset restricted to a smaller (usually rectangular) region.
+The output data should be correctly georeferenced.
+- `focal` : performs a neighborhood operation that computes an output raster where the value for each output cell is a function of the values of all the input cells that are in a specified neighborhood around that location.
+It is a generalization of convolutions.
+The output raster should be correctly georeferenced.
+- `plot`  : plotting or visualizing georeferenced data.
+This can be a static image, an interactive map or a dynamic video or image.
+- `read`  : load the data appropriately.
+This includes reading the associated CRS, selecting the band, reading the value associated to NA.
-- reproject
+- `reproject` : reproject the data to a new CRS.
-- write
+- `write` : write the data into a file on disk.